 How to fire it up

-Both the Volcano Digit and Classic sport a similar control scheme.
-Press the red button to turn the heat on.
-The orange light will turn on to indicate the Volcano is warming up, and shut off when it reaches its target temperature.
-Most people run the Classic between six, which translates to 374° F, and eight, which is 417° F. It will take a few minutes to get there, so let’s start it warming up, then grind our herbs.
+Both the Volcano Hybrid and Classic sport a similar control scheme.
+Press the red button (HEAT button on the Hybrid) to turn the heat on.
+The orange light will turn on to indicate the Volcano is warming up (on the Classic), and shut off when it reaches its target temperature.
+Most people run the Classic between six, which translates to 374° F, and eight, which is 417° F. It will take a few minutes to get there, so let’s turn the heat on, then grind our herbs.

 Use the included grinder